awsdocs/aws-ruby-developer-guide/doc_source/polly-example-synthesize-speech.rst

     :keywords: AWS SDK for Ruby code examples, Amazon Polly

+This example uses the
+:ruby-sdk-api:`synthesize_speech <Aws/Polly/Client.html#synthesize_speech-instance_method>`
-This example uses the :sdk-ruby-api-deep:`SynthesizeSpeech <service/polly/#Polly.SynthesizeSpeech>` operation to get the text from a file and produce an MP3 file containing the synthesized speech.
+method to get the text from a file and produce an MP3 file containing the synthesized speech.

 Choose :code:`Copy` to save the code locally.